fmuellr/SDG_bioinformatics/Introduction to Bioinformatics.md

 ## The research data store and high performance computing

 ### HPC account setup
 Setting up your High Performance Computing account at Imperial is essential.
 This will allow you to carry out intensive and complex tasks using your laptop or computer without requiring high processor and avoid clogging up your laptop.

 You will need to discuss setting up your account with your PI or a user who has admin authorisation to add you to the list.
+Simone already has an account **hpc-sdigiova**.
+If you are a post-doc, PhD, and research postgrad student, you will need to ask Simone to register you.
 This can be done by following the instructions for [Get Access](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/get-access/) under *Get access to High Performance Computing* and selecting *registering members of your group*.
 Next, your PI should also set up a research data store (RDS)project for you.
 This is a 2 TB space you can use to store, analyse and process your data.
 This can either be set up as your personal space or as a collective space which multiple users can access - this will change depending on the nature of your project.

 There are no [charges](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/charging-structure/) asscoaited with account creation however the RDS project has a monthly charge, though it is very low.